valleballe/BoardDesignerGPT/README.md

 project_directory = "test" # Replace with the name for your project (where you want your code files stored).
 ```

-## Running the code
+## Usage
 You run BoardDesignerGPT with the following command.
 ```
 python app.py --goal "Your goal"
 ```
+Beware that you might have to rerun a few times until the code compiles.

 ##  Contribute

-Depthfusion is under active development and contributors are welcome.
+BoardDesignerGPT is under active development and contributors are welcome.
 If you have any suggestions, feature requests, or bug reports, please open new [issues](https://github.com/valleballe/BoardDesignerGPT/issues) on GitHub.

 ## BibTeX Citation